xcart/xcart-docs/_pages/kb_en/taxes/UK_EU_taxes/index.md

 ---
 Both the UK and the EU use value-added tax system (VAT).
 Each European country and the UK has a different VAT rate that can be charged by a merchant only if the business is registered for VAT.
 A registered business must provide a VAT invoice in case there is no VAT exemption for the goods.

-VAT rates and VAT exemptions in X-Cart can be set up manually using the {% link "Value Added Tax/Goods Service Tax addon" ref_0GjdgNJx %}.
+VAT rates and VAT exemptions in X-Cart can be set up using one of the following addons:

+* **[Value Added Tax / Goods and Services Tax](https://market.x-cart.com/addons/uk-vat.html)** - an addon for for manual configuration of VAT/GST.
+Can be used for any country with VAT/GST taxation.
 The addon allows configuring different tax rates based on the membership level and address of the customer.
-It also supports tax exemption based on customer’s VAT ID.
+It also supports tax exemption based on the customer’s VAT ID.
+See the {% link "Value Added Tax / Goods and Services Tax addon manual" ref_0GjdgNJx %}.

-To automate tax calculation and setup, European and EU based businesses can use the {% link "AvaTax Sales Tax Automation" ref_6880bVvi %} addon.
+* **[AvaTax Sales Tax Automation](https://market.x-cart.com/addons/avatax-sales-tax-automation.html)** - an addon for integration with AvaTax, a sales tax automation service by Avalara.
+See the {% link "AvaTax Sales Tax Automation addon manual" ref_6880bVvi %}.

 _In this section:_
 *  {% link "VAT Basics" ref_1hm03ERt %}
 *  {% link "VAT-Inclusive Prices" ref_4tqYojGn %}

+_Related pages:_
-*  {% link "VAT/GST Addon Installation and Configuration" ref_Rzp45QlN %}
+*  {% link "Value Added Tax / Goods and Services Tax Addon" ref_0GjdgNJx %}
-*  {% link "VAT Rates" ref_1uXE2bZt %}
-*  {% link "VAT on Delivery" ref_168jPT7A %}
-*  {% link "VAT Exemptions" ref_0OMhh0n0 %}
-*  {% link "Examples of VAT Setup" ref_0i5znUi1 %}
-*  {% link "AvaTax Sales Tax Automation" ref_6880bVvi %}
+*  {% link "AvaTax Sales Tax Automation Addon" ref_6880bVvi %}